 OGC Ladies Club Match Play Event

-- The sign-up sheet will be posted from May 1st– May 20th, 2018 on the bulletin board in the Ladies Restroom and the initial pairings will be posted there prior to June 1 Play is through the months of June, July, August and September.
-Each match must be played by the last day of the respective month for that round
+- The sign-up sheet will be posted from May 1st– May 20th, 2019 on the bulletin board in the ladies’ locker room and the initial pairings will be posted there prior to June 1.
+Play is through the months of June, July, August and September.
+Each match must be played by the last day of the respective month for that round.

-- Play is on The Quail and can be from the tee of each player’s choice with the appropriate equitable handicap adjustment between tees as per Golf Canada guidelines and as outlined on the Handicap Chair webpage and as posted on the Ladies Restroom bulletin board
+- The Handicap committee will decide which course the matches will be played on for this golf season.
+Matches can be played from the tee of each player’s choice with the appropriate equitable handicap adjustment between tees as per Golf Canada guidelines and as outlined on the Handicap Chair webpage, as well as being posted on bulletin board in the ladies’ locker room.

-- Match play rules apply and play moves forward by elimination rounds.
-Players are guaranteed two games – a loss of the first match move the player to the consolation round
+- The rules of Match Play apply to all games, and play moves forward by elimination rounds.
+Players are guaranteed two games – a loss of the first match moves the player to the consolation round.

 - Match play rules are different from stroke play rules.
-A few examples are: the order of play – the player further from the hole always plays first, on or off the green; most rule infractions result in loss of hole rather than penalty strokes; and, in match play, whoever wins a hole tees off first on the next hole (“takes the honours”) unlike stroke play, where ready golf may be used to speed up play.
+A few examples are: (1) the order of play – the player further from the holealways plays first, on or off the green; (2) most rule infractions result in loss of hole rather than penalty strokes; and, (3) in match play, whoever wins a hole tees off first on the next hole (“takes the honours”), unlike stroke play where ready golf may be used to speed up play.

 - All match play games must be posted for handicap purposes.